temporalio/documentation/kb/python-hello-world-query.md

 :::note

-In a production set up, it is recommended to separate the Client process from the Worker.
+In a production setup, we recommend that you separate the Client process from the Worker.

 :::